cellml/libcellml-archived/docs/source/usecases.rst

       #.
 Use case: connect variables that were not previously connected (in effect adding a connection)
    #.
 Use case: Delete something
       #.
 Use case: disconnect variables that were previously connected (in effect removing a connection)
+   #.
+Use case: Change units of an algebraic identifier
+   #.
+Use case: Change units of a literal constant
    #. todo: add more here

 #.
 Use case: Load XML, reformat it with standard indentation, save result.